maurobonfietti/chat-open-ai-cli/README.md

 # Chat using OpenAI API from CLI

-:robot: Ask questions to OpenAI API using the CLI.
+:robot: Ask questions to ChatGPT from the CLI.

 ![alt text](multimedia/ScreenshotChatCli.png "Screenshot: Chat using OpenAI API from CLI")